Lane Change Intention Prediction of two distinct Populations using a Transformer: Results

-A possible explanation to this delta in the results is that there may be differences in the traffic conditions previously ignored.
-Looking at the distributions of the average longitudinal velocities of all the samples in the processed datasets of each class in Fig. \ref{mean_xVel_LK}, \ref{mean_xVel_LLC} and \ref{mean_xVel_RLC}, it appears that, besides a number of samples with very low average longitudinal velocities correspondent to high traffic situations, German samples present on average a higher average longitudinal velocity with respect to the Chinese ones.
-Moreover, it appears that in high traffic situations most of the Chinese drivers decided to perform a left lane change while most of the German drivers performed a right lane change.
-The reason for this difference is that, in traffic jams, on the Hong Kong highways the traffic was flowing faster on the "fast" lanes while in German highways the traffic was flowing faster on the "slow" lanes which encouraged drivers to perform left and right lane changes respectively.
-To observe if these differences in average longitudinal velocities and in behavior in traffic jams were the cause of the poor performances observed earlier, two transformers were trained again on the exiD and Hongkong datasets excluding the samples having an average longitudinal velocity lower than $20$m/s and higher than $30$m/s.
-These values were chosen because the distributions overlap in the interval $[20\textnormal{m/s},30\textnormal{m/s}]$ and training exclusively in this interval would mean that only samples extracted from similar traffic trajectories would be considered.
-The number of samples per class was again re-balanced and it was set to $230$ LLC samples, $230$ RLC samples and $460$ LK samples, again divided in $80\%$ samples for training and $20\%$ for testing.
-The results are shown in Tab.\ref{tab:trans_results_cap}.
-It is evident that the differences in performances are still present: transformers trained and tested on the same dataset perform clearly better than those trained and tested on different datasets, even if samples have now very similar average longitudinal velocities.
+Looking at the distributions of the average longitudinal velocities of the LC samples in the processed datasets for $\Delta t_o=1$s in Figures \ref{mean_xVel_LLC}, it appears that German samples present, on average, a higher average longitudinal velocity with respect to the Chinese ones.
+To observe if these differences in average longitudinal velocities and in behavior in traffic were the cause of the poor performances observed earlier, two TN 2 were trained again on the exiD and the Hongkong datasets excluding the samples having an average longitudinal velocity lower than $20$m/s and higher than $30$m/s.
+These values were chosen because the distributions overlap in the interval $[20\textnormal{m/s},30\textnormal{m/s}]$ and training exclusively in this interval would mean that only samples extracted from similar traffic scenarios would be considered.
+The number of samples per class was again re-balanced and again divided in $80\%$ samples for training and $20\%$ for testing.
+The results of testing and cross-testing TN 2 on this "velocity capped" data are shown in Table \ref{tab:trans_results_cap}.
+It is evident that the differences in performances are still present: transformers trained and tested on a particular dataset perform clearly better than those trained on a different one, even if samples have now very similar average longitudinal velocities.

 Finally, a transformer was trained on both the exiD and the Hongkong datasets.
 This transformer was then tested on the exiD and the Hongkong datasets separately.
 The results are shown in Tab. \ref{tab:trans_results_mixed}.
 This transformer showed good results for both the datasets on which it was tested on.
 The results on both are comparable to those previously obtained by the transformers trained and tested on the same datasets (Tab. \ref{tab:trans_results}).